dy/piezo/docs/r&d.md

 ## [x] Tape machines -> try using array with shift, no need for explicit tape machines

   * They're like buffers/arrays, but every batch call they shift index.
-  * In a way similar to state variables, but in fact state arrays (variables with memory of prev values)
+  * In a way similar to static variables, but in fact state arrays (variables with memory of prev values)
   * In mono done as `v()=(#:1; y=#(0); #=y+1;y);` (create, read, write)

   1. `v = (in[2,1024]) -> (*state[1]; y=state.0; state.0=y+1; arr[100]=[1,2,3]; y)`